lucky-media/guidelines/pages/frontend/tailwind.md

 };
 ```

-Now include tailwind in your css file:
+Inject Tailwind into your CSS file:

 ```css
 @tailwind base;